Alizaid33/Cloud-Plots/README.md

 ## Overview

 This repository contains an R implementation of a Cloud Plot method for spherical data.
-The method provides visualization of spherical observations, identifies potential outliers, and evaluates the fit of the von Mises–Fisher distribution using graphical goodness-of-fit procedures.
+The method provides visualization of spherical observations and identifies potential outliers.

 ## Repository contents